WDI-SEA/notes/09-other-topics/post-sei/post-cohort-resources.md

 </details>

-### I want to add something to my portfolio that is more meaningful than just a person project of mine

 <details>
-    <summary>I want to add something to my portfolio that is more meaningful than just a person project of mine
+    <summary>I want to add something to my portfolio that is more meaningful/impactful than just a personal project I have created
 </summary>

-#### Get involved in FOSS (free and open source software) development! []()
+#### Get involved in FOSS (free and open source software) development! [more info](https://gasei.gitbook.io/sei/09-other-topics/post-sei/post-cohort-resources#getting-involved-in-open-source) below

 Open source software is always looking for new contributes, and your contributions to projects can be put on your resume and portfolio.